NFL: NJ lab finds positive COVID-19 tests from several teams

 “Clubs are taking immediate precautionary measures as outlined in the NFL-NFLPA’s health and safety protocols to include contact tracing, isolation of individuals and temporarily adjusting the schedule, where appropriate,” the NFL said in a statement.
 “The other laboratories used for NFL testing have not had similar results.”

-The Bears’ moved their practice scheduled for Sunday morning to the afternoon.
+The Bears moved their practice scheduled for Sunday morning to the afternoon.

 “This morning we learned yesterday’s COVID-19 testing identified nine players/staff as positive,” the Bears’ statement said.
 “We followed additional NFL-NFLPA testing protocol and confirmed all nine results as false positives.”